MPS VII (Sly syndrome)

 What causes this disease?

-There is a continuous process in the body of replacing used materials and breaking them down for disposal.
-Children with MPS VII are missing an enzyme called beta-glucuronidase, which is essential in cutting up the used mucopolysaccharides, called heparan sulfate, chondroitin 4-, 6-sulfates, and dermatan sulfate.
-The incomplete broken down mucopolysaccharides remain stored in cells in the body causing progressive damage.
-Babies may show little sign of the disease, but as more and more cells become damaged, symptoms start to appear.
+The body constantly replaces used materials and breaks them down for disposal.
+Patients with MPS VII are missing the enzyme beta-glucuronidase, which is essential to breaking down the mucopolysaccharides heparan sulfate, chondroitin 4-, 6-sulfates, and dermatan sulfate.
+These materials remain stored in the body’s cells, causing progressive damage.
+Babies may show little sign of the disease, but as cells sustain damage, symptoms start to appear.

 How common is MPS VII?